Guillex387/dotfiles/README.md

 **NOTE: this is not a Arch linux installation guide, is only a guide for setup the bootloader window manager, ...
 For install Arch check the official guide in the arch wiki.**

+## Special tools

+In my case I use a Asus ROG gaming laptop, and
+I recomend [this guide](https://asus-linux.org/wiki/arch-guide) for set-up some tools.

+And for the nvidia drivers, I recomend the Nvidia page of [ArchWiki](https://wiki.archlinux.org).

 ## License

 dotfiles Copyright (c) 2023 Guillex387.
 All rights reserved.